Witnica municipality – pioneering subsidy-free solar power in Poland

 BayWa r.e. is a subsidiary of BayWa AG.
 We have been active in the Polish market since 2009 through our office in Warsaw, developing wind energy projects and, more recently, large-scale solar PV power plants.

-Our Polish portfolio includes the Kamionka wind farm with a capacity of 30 MW, and various projects under development (currently more than 70 MW in wind and ~600 MW in solar projects).
+Our Polish portfolio includes the Witnica Solar Park with a capacity of 64,6 MWp, Kamionka wind farm with a capacity of 30 MW, and various projects under development.

 And of course, we continue to be there for our partners and customers once their projects have been connected to the grid.
-We have more than 30 MW of renewable energy under operational management in Poland and are ready to expand with our industry leading platform.
+We have almost 100 MWp of renewable energy under operational management in Poland and are ready to expand with our industry leading platform.
 Our control centre is staffed 24 hours a day, 7 days a week, 365 days a year, to make sure that our wind and solar power plants are running smoothly and delivering the highest possible yields.

 Since 2016, we have also supplied wholesale photovoltaic installation equipment to the Polish market through our solar trading team in Modlniczka near Cracow.
 Through this part of our business we delivered multiple rooftop and e-mobility energy solutions to the Polish branches of a large European retailer.